xav-b/on-a-budget/README.md

 **On A Budget is a simple Google spreadsheet to track your expenses, incomes and budgets.
 That's it.
-Only what you need, carefully designed by people who needed the same tool than you while still controling it entirely.
+Only what you need, carefully designed by people who needed the same tool than you while still controlling it entirely.
 It saves you the hassle of searching for apps or resources and let you start now to grow your finance.**